 Volunteering is a brilliant way to give something back (brownie points for emulating the true spirit of Christmas), do something completely different, and spend the day meeting new people.
 Here are just a few of the organisations that typically need help over the festive period:

-Crisis has plenty of opportunities for you to help out at their centres across the UK, which provide food and shelter for homeless people all over the country during the festive period.
+Crisis has plenty of opportunities to help out at their centres across the UK, which provide food and shelter for homeless people all over the country during the festive period.
 They need plenty of people to help with the thousands of Christmas lunches they'll be dishing up, and also volunteers with special expertise - nurses, chefs, hairdressers, even dog-handlers - to help their guests get the services they need.